WeblateOrg/weblate/docs/user/checks.rst

 Trailing colon
 ~~~~~~~~~~~~~~

-Checks that colons are replicated between both source and translation, and
+Checks that colons are replicated between both source and translation.
+The
-that the they are correctly spaced.
-This includes rules for languages like French or
-Breton.
-The presence of colons is also checked for various languages where they do not belong
+presence of colons is also checked for various languages where they do not
-(Chinese or Japanese).
+belong (Chinese or Japanese).

 .. seealso::